hypi-universe/fn-google-analytics/README.md

 All the arguments to the GA 4 API are [available here](https://developers.google.com/analytics/devguides/collection/protocol/ga4/reference?client_type=gtag#payload_post_body).

+* `is_debug: Boolean` - optional, if set, the function sends a debug event to GA which can be viewed in the GA debugger
 * `measurement_id: String` - Required if `GA4_MEASUREMENT_ID` is not provided, otherwise optional
 * `client_id: String` Optional, if not provided, the function uses `hypi_fn_api_<account_id>`.
 Uniquely identifies a user instance of a web client.
 See send event to the Measurement Protocol.
 * `user_id: String` Optional, if not provided, the function uses the account ID making the request